It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 The discussion of cloning in the popular media often presents the issue negatively.

-In an article in The Times newspaper of November 8, 1993, cloning was portrayed in a negative way, modifying Michelangelo’s Creation of Adam to represent Adam with five identical hands.
+In the Times newspaper of November 8, 1993, cloning was portrayed negatively, modifying Michelangelo’s Creation of Adam to represent Adam with five identical hands.

 The March 10, 1997 issue of Newsweek also criticized the ethics of human cloning and included a graphic depicting identical babies in beakers.

-The concept of cloning, particularly human cloning, has featured a wide variety of science fiction works.
+The concept of cloning, particularly human cloning, has featured in many science fiction works.

 A fictitious initial representation of cloning is the Bokanovsky Process, which appears in Aldous Huxley’s dystopian 1931 novel Brave New World.